Love Jones-Parry (British Army officer): Personal life

 He was married twice, first to Sophia Stevenson in 1806 and secondly to Elizabeth Caldecott on 15 December 1826.
 From these two marriages he had four daughters and several sons, including Mary and Sir Thomas Love Jones-Parry, 1st Baronet.
 His sisters married to Lt.
 Col. Robert Browne Macgregor, Lt.
 Col. Gwyllym Lloyd Wardle (MP), and Major General Clapham of Widcombe Manor.

 His brother, Lt.
 Col. William Parry Yale (born Parry Jones), served in the Peninsular War and received the gold and war medals.
 He became the heir of Plas yn Yale, adopting the Yale surname by Royal license, and became a member of the Yale family as heir and descendant.
-William's nephew, William Corbet Yale, will inherit the estate, adopting the Yale surname, and was a son of his brother John Jones Parry.
+William's nephew, William Corbet Yale, would inherit the estate, adopting the Yale surname, and was a son of his brother John Jones Parry.

 He was a barrister-at-law from Worcester College, Oxford, and became Justice of the Peace, and Deputy Lieutenant of several counties.
 His son, Colonel James Corbet Yale was a Commandant during the South African War, and was present at the Relief of Ladysmith, Battle of Spion Kop, Battle of Vaal Kranz, Battle of the Tugela Heights, Battle of Pieter's Hill, and was a commandant in Prince of Wales's Own Regiment of Yorkshire.
 His grandson was Queen's Counsel David Yale, fellow of Cambridge University.

 He received the Distinguished Service Order, and his uncle was Admiral John Parry Jones-Parry, the Commander of HMS Speedwell, a gunvessel, in charge of suppressing the slave trade on the West Coast of Africa, and other vessels.
 Admiral Jones-Parry served in the Black Sea during the Crimean War and was Lord of the Manor of Thelwall Hall.
 His grandson would become Sub-Lieutenant of HMS Wolverine.

 His other brother, Capt.
 Thomas Parry Jones-Parry, married the daughter of Vice-Admiral Robert Lloyd, and became Magistrate, Deputy Lieutenant, and High Sheriff of Caernarvonshire.
 Thomas was also the proprietor of the Llwyn Onn estate, which was in their family since at least the 15th century, and the Aberdunant estate.
 Aberdunant will be inherited by his grandson, Thomas Edward John Lloyd, who will also inherit the property of his great-grandfather, Vice Admiral Robert Lloyd, which included the Tregayan estate in Anglesey and the Gesail Gyfarch estate in Caernarfonshire.

 The Vice Admiral fought in North America for the British, capturing number of coasters as Commander of HMS Plantagenet, and joined the Chesapeake campaign.
 He served under Major General Edward Pakenham, the brother-in-law of the Duke of Wellington, and brought back the bodies of Pakenham and General Edward Gibbs to England.
 He was also a Royal navy Admiral during the Glorious First of June, the Anglo French War, the Invasion of France (1795), and the Napoleonic Wars against Napoleon Bonaparte, commanding HMS Racoon (1795) and other vessels.